qiboteam/qibo/doc/source/examples.rst

 How to perform noisy simulation?
 --------------------------------

-QIBO can perform noisy simulation using density matrices. ``Circuit`` objects can evolve density matrices in a similar manner to state vectors.
+Qibo can perform noisy simulation using density matrices. ``Circuit`` objects can evolve density matrices in a similar manner to state vectors.
 In order to use density matrices the user should execute the circuit passing a density matrix as the initial state.
 For example